Experience Mechuka – A Travel Guide to Mechuka, Arunachal Pradesh

 Mechuka’s reputation of an unexplored paradise and the last Shangri-la (a name presumably shared with many other Himalayan destinations), is well-known throughout Arunachal Pradesh, although few locals from other districts seem to have visited.
 Their unfamiliarity with the town did not deter them from sharing two points with us – 1) Mechuka very beautiful and 2) Mechuka very cold.

 Mechuka village was set to be one of our last destinations on our Arunachal Pradesh itinerary, and we sincerely hoped that it would live up to its reputation as one of the most beautiful places in the state.
-After having experienced the charm of Dirang and Bomdila, Tawang and Ziro Valley, we were a little bit skeptical that Mechuka would turn out to be particularly impressive.
+After having experienced the charm of Dirang and Bomdila, Tawang and Ziro Valley, on our journey around North East India, we were a little bit skeptical that Mechuka would turn out to be particularly impressive.

 Nothing could have prepared us for how much we enjoyed exploring Mechuka village and the spectacular surroundings.
 Maybe it was the complete lack of connectivity that allowed us to experience a digital detox (more on that later), or maybe it was the remote location that made us feel disconnected from every other place on the planet so that we could focus entirely on Mechuka village, and its friendly people.